 If all stock water is supplied by dams, list all the dams by paddock and calculate the water available in each one.
-Add these quantities together to give you the total water available on your farm.
-Using this figure and the total water required by stock, based on Table 5.1, determine how many animals you can carry through.

 Animal requirements

 The amount of water an animal requires will depend on a number of factors including:

 - the class of animal (a lactating ewe will require significantly more water than a weaner) - the temperature and season (sheep consume more water in summer and during warmer weather) - the feed on offer (stock will drink more on dry feed such as grains, hay and dead pasture than on feeds with higher water content) - the quality of the water (water with higher salt levels will increase consumption).